ErrorCode313/Brawl-Clipper/README.md

 - **Dual PC Setup** (Recommended):
   - While running on a single PC is possible, the `-writestats` feature could potentially crash the game and is not recommended by the developers for production use.
 A dual PC setup isolates this risk from your streaming environment.
   - The secondary computer should be spectating the game with a shorter or equal spectate delay (shorter is preferred).
+  - Secondary computer and streaming computer need to be on the same local netowork.
   - An internet connection, patience, this clover leaf 🍀 (recommended), and at least 4 gumballs (optional).

 ## Installation